chirino/uc/README.md

 # The `UC` Catalog Site

-`https://chirino.github.io/uc/catalog/v1` is he primary catalog API URL used by the `uc`command.
-This page is used to document it's API endpoints.
-This site signs resouces with the GNU PGP key in listing #1:
+`https://chirino.github.io/uc/catalog/v1` is the primary catalog API URL used by the `uc`command.
+This page is used to document it's API resources.
+You can verify the sign digital signatures for resources signed by the API with the public key in listing #1:

 **Listing #1: The UC GNU PGP Key**